-I Services that are covered for you What you must pay when you get these services One screening exam every 12 months For women who are pregnant, we cover: • Up to three screening exams during a pregnancy Home-based palliative care There is no coinsurance, copayment, or Designed to provide relief and comfort in a home-based setting, this multi-disciplinary specialty medical and nursing program is available for members who have been diagnosed with an advanced illness to help improve their quality of life as they manage their treatment plan.
-This supportive service is offered through Aspire Health, as well as network provider partners, whose teams can help coordinate care with your own PCP and/or specialist(s). deductible for covered home-based palliative care services.
+What you must pay when you get these Services that are covered for you services specialty medical and nursing program is available for members who have been diagnosed with an advanced illness to help improve their quality of life as they manage their treatment plan.
+This supportive service is offered through Aspire Health, as well as network provider partners, whose teams can help coordinate care with your own PCP and/or specialist(s).
 For more information or to find out if you are eligible for this program, call Aspire Health toll free at 1-844-232-0500 (TTY 866-669-7707 for hearing impaired).
-Covered services include: Extra care - the clinical team is available 24 hours a day, 7 days a week.
+Covered services include: • Extra care - the clinical team is available 24 hours a day, 7 days a week.
 The team visits patients in their homes and can prescribe medicine when necessary to manage symptoms such as fatigue, nausea, shortness of breath, difficulty sleeping, or pain.
-Coordination with current providers - the clinical team works closely with your existing providers, and can find additional resources that may be beneficial to your family, such as financial, transportation, and meal Care goals - the team works with you and your family to identify your healthcare goals, and aligns your care with these goals.
-Education - the team can provide Education - the team can provide education to you and your family about
+Coordination with current providers - the clinical team works closely with your existing providers, and can find additional resources that may be beneficial to your family, such as financial, transportation, and meal support.
+Care goals - the team works with you and your family to identify your healthcare goals, and aligns your care with these goals. • Education - the team can provide education to you and your family about your illness, plan of care, medications and much more to help you and your family plan for future care needs.
+Home health agency care In Network There is no coinsurance, copayment, or Prior to receiving home health services, a deductible for Medicare-covered home doctor must certify that you need home health agency care.